 - California Bar Association, Litigation Section

 - John TDC Doe, et al. v.
 Public Entity.
 In this jury trial, plaintiffs alleged that they were sexually abused by their former teacher.
-Our client admitted liability, but challenged the nature and extent of plaintiffs' alleged injuries.
-The jury awarded significantly less than plaintiffs' pre-trial demands.
+Alison's client admitted liability, but challenged the nature and extent of plaintiffs’ alleged injuries.
+The jury awarded significantly less than plaintiffs’ pre-trial demands.